jimlhaugen/deep-learning-challenge/README.md

 * (10) ASK_AMT: Funding amount requested; and
 * (11) IS_SUCCESSFUL: Was the money used effectively.

-Using the dataset, a binary clasifier has been created to predict whether applicants will be successful if funded by Alphabet Soup.
+Using the dataset, a binary classifier has been created to predict whether applicants will be successful if funded by Alphabet Soup.

 ### Results of the Analysis
 * Data Preprocessing
   * The following was identified as the target variable for both the initial and optimized models: IS_SUCCESSFUL.

-  * Inital Model:
+  * Initial Model:
     * The following were identified as the feature variables: APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT.
     * The EIN and NAME variables were dropped.